 Prepare your dose in a syringe only when you are ready to give yourself an injection.
 Each vial is for one use only.
 After measuring your dose, throw the vial away, even if there is medicine left in it.

 Do not use this medicine if it has changed colors or has any particles in it.
 Call your doctor for a new prescription.

 Use each disposable needle only one time.
 Throw away used needles in a puncture-proof container (ask your pharmacist where you can get one and how to dispose of it).
 Keep this container out of the reach of children and pets.

 Check your pulse before and during your injection.
 If your pulse becomes rapid, slow down or stop the injection until your pulse rate returns to normal.

 Human antihemophilic factor is usually given every 8 to 24 hours for 1 to 4 days, depending on the reason you are using the medication.
-For surgery, you may need use the medicine for10 to 14 days.
+For surgery, you may need to use the medicine for 10 to 14 days.